-"Don't just think about your phone number consider other options.
+"Don't just think about your phone number.
+Consider other options.
 Would live chat also be helpful in enabling your customer to get a quick response?
-Or is a multi-part contact form a better choice?", Hewitt added.
+Or is a multi-part contact form a better choice?"

-Good website design helps build trust and ensures visitors take the actions you want them to.
-Hewitt has a series of tips for people thinking about how to make their site look more professional.
+Good website design helps build trust and makes sure visitors take the actions you want them to.
+Jamie has a series of tips for people thinking about how to make their site look more professional.

 Only use two fonts, one for your content and one for headings.
-The heading font should reflect your brand (if you're product's upmarket you could use something like Playfair Display).
+The heading font should reflect your brand (if your product is an upmarket one, you could use something like Playfair Display).
 FontPair can help you pick a pairing.

-Let the page breath by leaving white space - there should be a minimum of 30px of padding between different elements.
+Let the page breathe by leaving white space.
+There should be a minimum of 30px (pixels) of padding between different elements.